 A laser will deliver energy to a target tissue in the form of light.
 Depending on the intended result, we will use different lasers and different wavelengths.
 In dentistry, these targets can be soft tissue, decayed tooth structure, infected tooth/bone, disinfecting chemicals, or whitening enhancers.
 Each one absorbs a different wavelength of light while reflecting others.

 Soft tissue procedures

 If we have to cut soft tissue, for example to let a tooth grow in easier or free up a tongue-tied child, a laser can be a way to do so with almost no bleeding, and very little post-operative pain or swelling.
-Lasers can also be effective at treating aphthous ulcers (canker sores) and cold sores to shorten healing time.

 Certain lasers can be used to aid in cleaning decay out of teeth, and killing off any bacteria still inside the tooth structure.
 In some applications they can be used to cure the tooth-coloured filling materials we use.